gchlebus/gchlebus.github.io/_drafts/profiling-tf-models.md

 ---
 layout: post
 title: "Profiling tensorflow models"
-excerpt: "Check time and memory requirements of your tf models."
+excerpt: "How to check time and memory requirements of tensorflow models."
 categories: neural networks
 ---

-In this post I will show you how to get more insight into your tensorflow model.
-We'll cover graph visualization, trainable parameter count, memory consumption and timing of operations.
+In this post I will show you how to get more insights into tensorflow models.
+We'll cover graph visualization, counting trainable parameters, memory consumption and timing of operations.

 ### Base architecture
 All examples in this post use the U-Net[^2] neural net architecture, which, due to many successful applications, gained a lot of attention from the medical image computing community.
 The network performs analysis in the left part, where feature maps are downsampled.
 The right synthesis part of the network upsamples feature maps and concatenates feature maps coming from corresponding analysis path levels to deliver a fine output in the input resolution.
-You can find my implementation of the U-net model in my repository[^3].
+You can find my implementation of the U-net model in the blog repository[^3].
 ![UNet]({{ "/assets/profiling-tf-models/unet.png" | absolute_url }})
 *Figure credit: Olaf Ronneberger et al.[^2]*